Net Profit Margin Definition

 Net profit margin = $50,000 / $200,000 = 25%

 This means that a company has $0.25 of net income for every dollar of sales.

 Steve has $200,000 worth of sales yet his net income is only $50,000.
-By decreasing costs he can increase net income.
-He evaluates his decision and decides to implement the online system he was thinking about.
+By decreasing costs, he can increase net income.
+In conclusion, he evaluates his decision and decides to implement the online system he was thinking about.